 The IB Learner Profile is evident in every classroom and guides us in our daily practice to celebrate individual and collaborative achievements, ongoing learning, and thinking in progress.
+The IB Learner Profile Traits are celebrated each week across the Academy.

-Campus Security and ID Badges:
+Campus Security and ID Badges

 GWA guidelines for safety and security are detailed in security documents and procedures that are used by all Academy staff to ensure uniform, orderly and timely responses to emergencies.
 Our staff and students are taught emergency procedures for building evacuation, and relocation to a safer area of the Academy campus.
-Drills are practiced so students know the appropriate responses in emergency scenarios such as a fire at the Academy.
+Drills are practised so students know the appropriate responses in emergency scenarios such as a fire at the Academy.